tqwewe/website/src/coco_guide/README.md

 release = { changelog_title = "Releases" }
 ```

-The above config would generate a `coco hotfix` and `coco release` subcommandsg following the same structure as the default ones.
+The above config would generate a `coco hotfix` and `coco release` subcommands following the same structure as the default ones.

 ## Built-in git hooks